How do we reason logically?

 - C is the conclusion.

-In order for the argument to be considered logical, it must be considered both sound and valid.
+In deductive reasoning, in order for the argument to be considered logical, it must be considered both valid and sound.

 In order for the reasoning to be valid, the conclusion must follow from the premises.